BBN-Q/libaps2/README.md

 Tested on:
 * Windows 10 Professional with gcc 6.1.0

+For the adventurous, the Appveyor build artifacts are available for download [here](https://ci.appveyor.com/api/projects/matthewware/libaps2/artifacts/build/Release.zip).
+These are binaries build from the master branch.

 ### Linux
 Use your distribution's package manager to install the dependencies and it should work out of the box.